-The first time I did not lighten the photo sufficiently in lightroom, but I could tell that the photo would work size wise in the window frame.
+The first time I didn’t lighten the photo sufficiently in lightroom, but I could tell that the photo would work size wise in the window frame.
 With seven people in the photo I was trying not to cut someone’s head off!
 You know how siblings are……I didn’t want any hurt feelings!

-The second part was working on the window frame.
 My husband took the window and scratched up the surface with a grinding bit.
 He then used a heat gun to further distress the surface.